db import

 -h, --help help for import

---repository string The repository name to import services from.
-This must be a repository already
+--repository string The repository url to import services from.

 --validate When set torero will only validate the service file.